khoio-boio/dev-toolkit/README.md

 This repo is intentionally practical:
 - Scripts are designed for day-to-day use, not just demos
 - Defaults favor reproducibility (project-local envs, consistent structure, safe `.gitignore`)
-- Commands are written to be understandable and modifiable (not “magic”)
+- Commands are written to be understandable and modifiable

 ---